rackerlabs/support-how-to/content/how-to/managed-operations/examples-of-rdbms-and-nosql-databases/index.md

 - **Maria DB&reg;**: An enhanced, drop-in version of MySQL&reg;.

-- **PostgreSQL&reg;**: An enterprise-level, object-relational DBMS that uses procedural languages such as Perl and Python in addition to SQL-level code.
+- **PostgreSQL&reg;**: An enterprise-level, object-relational DBMS that uses procedural languages, such as Perl and Python, in addition to SQL-level code.

 ### Popular NoSQL databases